alibaba/EasyNLP/benchmarks/clue/README.md

 ### Results

-We simply train for only 5 epoch for each task (50 epoch for WSC), the backbone we choose is bert-base-chinese The results of dev set can be found in the follow:
+We simply train for only 5 epoch for each task (50 epoch for WSC), the backbone we choose is bert-base-chinese.
+The results of dev set can be found in the follow:

 | Task | AFQMC  | CMNLI  | CSL    | IFLYTEK | OCNLI  | TNEWS  | WSC    |